yathish-krishnamoorthy/Kubernetes-Operators/README.md

 # Kubernetes-Operators
-This is a learning repository for Kubernetes-Operators
+This repository is for learning Kubernetes-Operators